hahashu/hahashu.github.io/_projects/5_project.md

 Millimetre-wave (mmWave) radar is cost-effective, non-intrusive and providing better protection for user privacy.

-MilliPoints provides mmWave point cloud data and human skeleton models as ground truth:
+MiliPoints provides mmWave point cloud data and human skeleton models as ground truth:

 - Covers three main tasks in human activity recognition.
 - 49 distinct actions, 4.08x more than the most action-diverse mmWave dataset.